7.5 Mental health

 - reducing the number of children and young people who commit suicide.
 Indicator: the number of children and young people who commit suicide.

 - developing mechanisms for early recognition and treatment of young people with mental health problems.
-Indicator: the number of children and young people who commit suicide.
+Indicator: the amount of funding earmarked for programmes to help young people in need.

 ‘This Is Me’ (To sem jaz) prevention programme was designed by the Department of Social Medicine and Health Promotion of the Institute of Public Health Celje (NIJZ – Območna enota Celje) and was financed by the Norway Grants financial mechanism.
 The National Institute of Public Health (Nacionalni inštitut za javno zdravje) has implemented it since 2014 with the support of the Ministry of Health.
 The programme is designed to support young people in developing a positive self-image and self-esteem and teaches them life skills, thus helping to prevent the development of mental disorders.
 The programme does not target a specific group but is intended for the general youth population encountering difficulties.
 Evaluations are scheduled annually (following the school year) and carried out by the National Institute of Public Health.
 Positive trends are for example, showing more positive relations and positive feelings in the classroom.
 The programme won five domestic and international awards (Prizma 2012, Izidor 2008, Netko 2007, best poster of the European Public Health Association, Izidor 2005).